hzi-braunschweig/serohub/content/about.md

 The LEOSS.sero-survey is a platform to establish a research forum/ information environment, focusing on knowledge sharing, creating and fostering activities.
 Furthermore, LEOSS.sero-survey provides a general overview of research activities about seroprevalence studies.

 ## What is seroprevalence?
-In epidemiological terms __prevalence__ is the proportion of people in population who have a disease.
+In epidemiological terms __prevalence__ is the proportion of people in a population who have a disease.

-Consequently __seroprevalence__ the proportion of people who were tested positive for a specific disease based on serology (blood serum).
+Consequently __seroprevalence__ is the proportion of people who were tested positive for a specific disease based on serology (blood serum).
 Seroprevalence studies help determine the infection dynamics in geographical regions or population subgroups.

 {{< figure src="/img/serohubBoxes.svg" title="Serohub overview" width="50%" align="center" >}}